araobp/node-red-genai/README.md

 # Node-RED as an AI agent framwork

+Note:
-Note: this is my hobby project.
+- this is my hobby project.
+- AI agent node not supported yet, to be developed soon.

 <img src="./docs/camera_test.jpg" width=600>